taipei-doit/YouBike-Optimization/Potential-Demand/readme.md

 For hyperparameter tuning, we initially defined parameter spaces for each hyperparameter separately and then utilized **Optuna** to select the optimal combination of hyperparameters that yields the best performance.

 # License
-This project is licensed under the AGPL-3 License.
+This project is licensed under the Apache 2.0 License.
 For more details, please refer to the LICENSE file.

 # Acknowledgements
 The authors thank **Department of Transportation, Taipei City Government** for their invaluable collaboration throughout the project, from its initiation, through ongoing communication, to its successful execution.
 They played a crucial role in this endeavor.
 We would also like to express our gratitude to **YOUBIKE Corporation**, **EasyCard Corporation**, and **Far EasTone Telecommunications Corporation** for providing the data that enabled us to complete this project.